 We will see on Thursday.

 Update: Clearly, there is no Facebook Phone.
 HTC will make hardware that complements what was announced today.
 Today’s event featured a new Android launcher app called Facebook Home.
-The launcher app looks to take over your phone and make it a completely Facebook experience.
+The launcher app looks to take over your phone and make it a complete Facebook experience.
 I’m really not sure why anyone would want that.

 @om describes perfectly, the absolute biggest reason not to install this type of application on your phone:

 I am seriously concerned about Facebook Home and privacy challenges.
 They will know when we are sleeping.
 Where we live.
 Be careful